Misfits-Rebels-Outcasts/Nodef/NodePipeline.md

   * [Viewer Cycling](ViewerCycling.md)
   * [Directed Acyclic Graph (DAG) Generation/Import](DirectedAcyclicGraphGeneration.md)

-In it, I will address on how to specifically join nodes, or link node properties, or setting the Viewer.
+In it, I will address how to specifically join nodes, link node properties, or setting the Viewer.

 ### Feedback

-Whether a Node Pipeline is suited for representing a node graph on a small screen ultimately requires feedback and testing by many.
+Whether a Node Pipeline is suited for representing a node graph on a small screen requires feedback and testing by many.
 If your daily work involves working in a related field, I would appreciate if you could provide your feedback to me on my Github repository.
 This repository also hosts an open-source project that implements the Node Pipeline.
 I also have an app in Apple App Store, designed for the iPhone, for those that want to test out the user interface directly.

 ### Open User Interface